 The best time for a walk is right after dinner, just as the sun begins its slow descent and the sky fills with hues of orange and purple.
-You can easily grab nosh at the number of eateries nearby, like the 24-hour Mana Cafe or Olive Kitchen Bar, which opens till late daily.
+You can easily grab nosh at the number of eateries nearby, like at Caribbean Juice Bar, a vegan-friendly drinking hole done up in a boho-chic theme.
 Plus, the restos all overlook the marina, so you’ll be able to enjoy waterfront views throughout your meal.

 Address: Puteri Harbour, 79100 Nusajaya, Johor, Malaysia

 Unless you own a membership to a country club, golf courses in Singapore can have quite a pricey entrance fee.
 The alternative?
-Driving up to Forest City Golf Resort where rates start from RM399 (~S$125.80) for a single round with buggy rental and insurance.
+Driving up to Forest City Golf Resort where rates start from RM320/pax (~S$91.92) for a single round with buggy rental and insurance.

 Jack Nicklaus Legacy Course.